benwwalker1/SSP-DFT/README.md

 A set of four quantum espresso simulation configurations to solve for various material/chemical properties.

+## Installation

+Install the latest Python and Quantum Espresso (QE) versions, and ensure the QE binaries `pw.x` and `bands.x` are your `$PATH` variable.

+## Usage

+### diamond-scf Usage

+Run the `e-cutoff.py`,`k-points.py`, and `lattice.py` scripts in the `diamond-scf` directory, and modify the QE input file `diamond-scf.in` as necessary to maintain convergence

+### diamond-bands Usage

+Run the `diamond-bands.py` script in the `diamond-bands` directory to automatically calculate the self-consistent field electron density, and to calculate the band structure across the various k-points defined in `diamond-bands-make.in`.

+### graphene-bands Usage

+Run the `graphene-bands.py` script in the `graphene-bands` directory to automatically calculate the self-consistent field electron density, and to calculate the band structure across the various k-points defined in `graphene-bands-make.in`.

+### methane Usage

+Simply run the command `rw.x < methane.in > methane.out` to have Quantum Espresso optimize the methane structure!
+To change the initial guess, generate new hydrogren positions via `initial-positions.py` and copy/paste them into the `ATOMIC_POSITIONS` in the `methane.in` file.
+To visualize the data, load the output file into XCrysgen

 ## Table of Contents

 ### diamond-scf Contents